 You can sprinkle fried Churros with a mixture of cinnamon sugar.
 There are also other variations where chocolate and vanilla are the toppings instead.
 Locals sometimes fill the Churro with Cajeta (caramelized milk) to diversify the flavor option.

-Churros will have a crunchy outer layer, but the inner is soft and moist.
-Mexican people often have Churro as a Mexican starter for other dishes, but it can appear in any meal of the day as well.
+Churros will have a crunchy outer layer, and the inner is soft and moist.
+Locals often have Churro as a starter in a Mexican meal.
+But you can eat it anytime you want.

 Did you know that the first recorded chocolate drink was around 2500 – 3000 years ago?
 The early Aztec civilization in Central Mexico considered cocoa as part of their culture.
 Hot chocolate became popular around the world after the Europeans discovered it in Mexico.